-CRI Cray Y-MP8
+CRI Cray Y-MP8 - Shavano

-It had eight Cray DD-40 disk drives each with a capacity of 5.297 gigabytes.
-The disks were connected to the I/O Subsystem via channels capable of sustaining a transfer rate of 8.2 megabyte per second.
-When NCAR's X-MP was decommissioned in the fall of 1990, its 256 million word (2 gigabyte) Solid-state Storage Device (SSD) and 20 gigabytes of disk were connected to the Y-MP to complete the system, giving Shavano a total of 60 gigabytes of disk storage.
+It had eight Cray DD-40 disk drives, each with a capacity of 5.297 gigabytes.
+The disks were connected to the I/O subsystem via channels capable of sustaining a transfer rate of 8.2 megabytes per second.
+When its X-MP predecessor was decommissioned in the fall of 1990, that system’s 256 million word (2 gigabyte) solid-state disk (SSD) and 20 gigabytes of disk were connected to the Y-MP to complete the system, giving Shavano a total of 60 gigabytes of disk storage.

 Ten months later, in April 1998, Shavano was dismantled and removed from the Mesa Laboratory's Computer Room.